 - Method of communicating with your child.

 - Transport arrangements.

-- Current personal and/or medical information
+- Current personal and/or medical information for your child.

 PHOTOGRAPHS AND VIDEO

-- Age Appropriate Means of Communication – the table below sets out approved means of contact and content of communications with your child.
+- Age Appropriate Means of Communication – the table below sets out the approved means of contact and content of communications with your child.

 REPORTING UNSAFE BEHAVIOUR OR ACTIONS

 If you or your child need to report any unsafe behaviour or actions of someone involved in the program, please do not hesitate to contact the Ministry Coordinator of the program.
 If you are unable to do this, contact can be made with the Minister of the Church, or the PCQ Child Safety Administrator (email@example.com).
 For serious matters, you are encouraged to make contact with the Department of Child Safety (1800 177 135) or the Police (131 444).

 As a result of our commitment to the safety of children, any disclosures or allegations of harm to a child will be recorded and referred to the PCQ Child Safety Administrator who will report to the Department of Child Safety or Queensland Police Service.